Very Rev. Archimandrite Constantine Moralis

 Altar Boys – Young men, ages 9 and above are invited to come and assist with the Divine Services.
 Please arrive by 9:20 AM, dressed appropriately– white dress shirt, conservative tie, black pants, and black shoes.
 Use the side door by the elevator to enter the sacristy.
 Contact Father Dean for information, email@example.com.

-The Hellenic Heritage Museum of Maryland welcomes you to view their exhibits within the Theodore George Library of the Annunciation Orthodox Center every Sunday after church services.
-Come see a sampling of how we are preserving Greek culture to inspire future generations.
-All are welcome.
+The museum welcomes you to view its current exhibits within the Theodore George Library of the Annunciation Orthodox Center every Sunday after church services.

-TAVERNA NIGHT 2020.
-The Women’s Guild invites all to attend their Annual Taverna Night, on Friday, February 28, 2020 from 7:30 pm to 11:30 pm.
-The event will be held in the Preston Hall Ballroom with music by Zephyros.
-Tickets are $30.00 per person and $20.00 for those 18 and younger.
+WOMEN’S GUILD TAVERNA NIGHT!
+The Women’s Guild invites all to attend their Annual Taverna Night on Friday, February 28, 2020 from 7:30 p.m. – 11:00 p.m.
+The event will be held in the Preston Hall Ballroom of the AOC, 25 W. Preston Street, with music by Zephyros.
+Tickets are $30/person and $20 for those 18 and younger.
 Mezedakia will be served.
 A Cash Bar will be available.
-For more information and to purchase tickets, contact: Georgette Stavrakas email@example.com / 443-691-5231 or Georgeann Morekas
+For additional information and to purchase tickets, contact: Georgette Stavrakas email@example.com / 443-691-5231 or Georgeann Morekas firstname.lastname@example.org / 443-845-1176.
+Tickets will be sold in the Lower Lobby on Sunday February 9, 16 and 23.

 Have you made your summer vacation plans?
 Join us for a fun filled 7 Day cruise - Axion's “Cruizin with the Greeks” on the Carnival Pride to the Bahamas and Turks and Caicos Islands - Sailing Sunday, 6/21 - Sunday, 6/28, 2020 from Baltimore, MD.
 Contact Effie Karabelas at Going Places Travel Agency at 410-284-9200 / email@example.com.